Car Accident Doctor- Personal Injury Treatment - Atlanta GA

 • Leg and Knee Injuries – Frequently occur when a motorcycle is struck from the side.

-• Internal Injuries – Organ damage and internal bleeding may not be immediately apparent after a crash.
+• Internal Injuries – Organ damage and internal bleeding.

 Georgia recorded 196 motorcyclist fatalities in 2023 after reaching a record 221 fatalities in 2022.

-The counties with the highest numbers of serious motorcycle crashes include Fulton County, DeKalb County, Gwinnett County, and Cobb County, all part of the Atlanta metro area.
+The counties with the highest numbers of serious motorcycle crashes include Fulton County, DeKalb County, Gwinnett County, and Cobb County.

-Motorcyclists account for a disproportionately high share of traffic fatalities compared to their percentage of registered vehicles.
+Motorcyclists account for a high share of traffic fatalities compared to their percentage of registered vehicles.

 Common Causes of Atlanta Motorcycle Crashes